 - help team understand the "why" behind decision making

 - get her point across in crisp and clear soundbites

 - calm speaking jitters

 CHALLENGE: An overachiever with a youthful appearance, Taylor is poised, articulate and smart.
-As Vice President of Sales with a global investment manager, she was tasked with growing assets under management during Investor Roadshow presentations.
-When meeting with older male investors, Taylor's goal was to project competence, credibility and trust.
+As Vice President of Sales with a global investment manager, her goal was to grow assets under management during Investor Roadshow presentations.
+When meeting with older male investors, Taylor was determined to project competence, credibility and trust.

 STRATEGY: With private coaching, Dynamically Speaking guided Taylor to: